Super Duper Sumos: Production

 In October 1999, DIC Entertainment (then-owned by The Walt Disney Company) teamed up with South Korean firm Ameko Entertainment to produce three animated shows, with Super Duper Sumos being the first as part of the deal.
 This would be the first time DIC would partner with a Korean company to co-producing an animated series and not just outsource.

 The production of the series began in July 2000.
 DIC handled worldwide distribution for the property except in Korea, where Ameko distributed the series.

-The series debuted in the United Kingdom first on BBC's CBBC block on Saturday Mornings.
-The show was sold to Antena 3 (Spain), YTV (Canada), Mediaset (Italy), Foxtel (Australia, to air on Fox Kids), Fox Kids (Latin America), Disney Channel (Asia), and RCTV (Venezuela).
-DIC signed a European deal with the UK-based toy company Martin Yaffe International to develop a toy and merchandising line based on the property, alongside DIC's Consumer Products division handling other kinds of merchandising.